 Beware of Other Users

-There are no WebMoney complaints at this time that describe hidden fees or unethical sales tactics by WebMoney representatives, but there are scattered reports of fraudulent conduct by WebMoney users.
+There are no WebMoney reviews at this time that describe hidden fees or unethical sales tactics by WebMoney representatives, but there are scattered reports of fraudulent conduct by WebMoney users.
 All sales are final and untraceable through the WebMoney platform, so buyers and sellers are advised to do business with users they know and trust.
-Merchants who are not comfortable with this approach should consider using a top-rated e-commerce platform that deals directly in state currency.
-WebMoney itself receives an “A” rating in this category, but merchants and buyers should note that there is a moderate risk of deception at the hands of other WebMoney users.
+Businesses that are not comfortable with this approach should consider using a top-rated e-commerce platform that deals directly in state currency.
+WebMoney itself receives an “A” rating in this category, but businesses and buyers should note that there is a moderate risk of deception at the hands of other WebMoney users.